leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - These companies could do well with the implicit support, access to cheap capital, government backing
   - If you continue to see fed support in public markets, you're more likely to see inefficiencies in private markets.
 There'll be less tourist capital in private markets.
 People might do **rollups of supply chain, logistics, rebuilding the economy types of businesses**
   - What's underappreciated is the restart of the economy, it's more asymmetric in crashing vs building up

+*LL - Josh is also likely drawing on how Fannie and Freddie, the two large mortgage securitisation companies, were [taken over by the government in the financial crisis.](https://en.wikipedia.org/wiki/Federal_takeover_of_Fannie_Mae_and_Freddie_Mac "Fannie")*

 - What do you think would be different had this crisis occurred 10 years in the future?
   - Distributed healthcare